 M A D I H A Z A H R A H C H O K S I

-I am a final year Ph.D. candidate in the department of Computing and Information Science at Cornell Tech in New York City.
-I am advised by Helen Nissenbaum and James Grimmelmann.
+I am a researcher, educator, and strategist working at the intersection of AI, governance, and human-centered technology.
+I recently earned my Ph.D. in Computing and Information Science from Cornell Tech, where I was advised by Helen Nissenbaum and James Grimmelmann.

 N E W S